 How do you earn the all-important victory points?

-All this creates very tight and co-dependant game mechanics.
+All this creates very tight and co-dependent game mechanics.
 Everything in Hawaii affects something else and there are ways to mitigate it or intensify it.
 It all comes down to how you’re building your village.

 When it comes to scoring, the game is a point-salad sort of.
 There are many ways to score, but that doesn’t mean that you should spread yourself around thin.
 It’s often better to focus your effort, usually around one or two powerful God tiles.